thoth-tech/handbook/docs/company/reports/t2-2022/ontrack-report.md

 - Maintain a bug tracker
 - Create/use documentation for standardising the creation of use cases and test cases

+#### Project Mid-Trimester Progress

+Currently Completed Tasks:

+- Creation of Documentation for QA and Testing Procedures
+- Upskilling in QA technologies
+- Creation of Automation Framework
+- Creation of Ontrack current and developing feature list

 #### Project Members (3)

-_Delivery Lead:_ Matthew Paul Fletcher
+_Delivery Representative:_ Matthew Paul Fletcher

 _Testers:_ David Kwiatkowski, Parth Aneja